jcfausto/floriparuby-landing/README.md

-# floriparuby-landing
+# Landing Page for [Floripa Ruby](http://floriparuby.org/) Meetup Group

-Landing Page For The Floripa Ruby Meetup Group
+This landing page was created to be the first page of the group.
+Later, another page will be created in order to replace this landing page.